egatakebede/My-portfolio/README.md

-  # Dynamic Portfolio Website
+  # EGATA KEBEDE - Portfolio Website

-  This is a code bundle for Dynamic Portfolio Website.
-The original project is available at https://www.figma.com/design/ww5jU7aE2vvIGwfHRTri56/Dynamic-Portfolio-Website.
+  A modern, responsive portfolio website showcasing my skills and projects as a fullstack developer.

   ## Running the code